Gemechu-Taye/Custom-payment-gateway-using-PayPal/README.md

 </br>

 This project was have been made using JavaScript, Bootsrat, HTML, and, CSS stacks.
-Also using
+Also using PayPal online Standard Checkout JS SDK for web and mobile.

 </br>